BurntSushi/quickcheck/README.md

 In general, this crate will be conservative with respect to the minimum supported version of Rust.

-With all of that said, currently, `rand` is a public dependency of `quickcheck`.
-Therefore, the MSRV policy above only applies when it is more aggressive than `rand`'s MSRV policy.
+If you are opting-in to use the `rand_core_X_X` feature flags, the MSRV policy above only applies when it is more aggressive than `rand`'s MSRV policy.
 Otherwise, `quickcheck` will defer to `rand`'s MSRV policy.

 ### Compatibility